"It’s about keeping you on the right track for a better future."

 Parents/guardians learn how to communicate more effectively with their teen and set clear limits and expectations for their behavior.

-For students who are in the Program because of a School or Court referral, successful completion means they will not be prosecuted in juvenile court or suspended or expelled from school because of that incident.
+For students who are in the Program because of a School or Court referral, successful completion means they may not be prosecuted in juvenile court or suspended from school because of that incident.
 There will be no public record of their offense.

 There can also be legal cost savings for the families and the community at large.